iamcrjones/CameronJones_T1A2/README.md

 ## Design & Development

-My design and development process started with thinking of the idea of stick with a very minimal and clean design and began to design my initial wireframes.
+Before starting any actual coding, I started by deciding on the design for my site.
+I wanted to keep it minimal so that I could execute everything to the best of my ability.
+I built wireframes to capture the design.
+This allowed me to keep my development process within scope.

 After my initial wireframes were created, I created and organized the file structure for this project.

-I began building the skeleton for most of the pages with html and making sure that I had the core of the content written.
+I began building the skeleton for most of the pages with html, making sure that I had the core components in place before adding the sprinkles.

-After that I then began to use css mainly just for positioning purposes to get the layout as close to my wireframes as I could.
+After the core structure was completed, I began style my site with css, to position the layout, using my wireframes as reference.

-Next I added my initial colour set and quickly realised that it was too bland, and made my website look extremely dated.
+Next I added my initial colour scheme, but realised that it was too bland, and made my website look extremely dated.
+I then changed the colour scheme to greens, blues, and cream, which fit the aesthetic I was going for a lot better.
+I reached out to a colourblind friend for feedback, as accessibility was one of my focal points.
+They informed me that the text was difficult to read on the dark green background I had chosen, so I switched out the colours to make sure all users can browse my site with ease.

-I kept building the html and discovered the use of cards from w3 schools and began to implement my own card divs for my blog page.
-It was around this time I deployed my website to netlify, and realised there was a few bugs that had to be worked out.
+I continued building on the html and discovered the use of cards from w3 schools, and due to this I decided to implement my own cards for my blog page.
+I then deployed my website using netlify, and then began tackling the bugs I found while testing.

-I became stuck on trying to select the colours for my website and had gone through a few different sets.
-Eventually, I found the base colours that I wanted to use and began to implement them but there was an issue.
-My main header and nav bar still looked dated, so I decided to scrap the main header and then use my initials for the home part of the navbar instead which made the nav the header in a sense.
-I then went back and adjusted my wireframes accordingly.
+In the next iteration of my site, I decided to scrap the original header, as firstly, it still made the portfolio look dated, and it also took up too much screen space on mobile devices.
+Instead, I used my initials in a button to act as the link back to the homepage.
+After making these changes, I aligned my wireframes with these changes.

-With all of that out of the way, I then began creating my media breakpoints for the responsiveness aspect of the portfolio.
-Most of the pages were reasonably simple to change in the breakpoints.
-But the area I had a lot of trouble with was the cards for my blog page.
-After tinkering with them for a couple of hours, I still had not made any progress.
-After a break, I then went back and tried removing the anchor tag surrounding the cards and that made things easier.
+The next step was adding media breakpoints to ensure my site is responsive.
+This went pretty smoothly, with the exception of the cards for the blog page.
+I tinkered around with styling these cards for a couple of hours, and ended up removing the anchor tag surrounding the cards.

-Even though removing the anchor tag made things easier, the cards were still not working as I intended for them to.
-A fellow student posted a link to a game designed to teach flex-box, and after completing a few levels I had realised what I was doing wrong and was then able to make the cards responsive.
+Removing the anchor tag made things easier, however, the cards were still not working as intended.
+A fellow student posted a link to a game designed to teach flex-box, and after completing a few levels I had could pin-point what was wrong with the cards, and set off to fix them.

-From there I created the contact form and submit button and then began the finishing touched and making sure I was happy with all aspects of the styling.
+In the last iteration of my portfolio, I created and styled the contact form, and added some finishing touches to ensure I was happy with all aspects of the site.